-Furthermore, CKD coexists with many other comorbidities, particularly heart disease, and hence entails polypharmacy in many instances.
-In these patients, identifying and controlling symptoms of GERD is important to ensure compliance with their oral maintenance medications and to differentiate this from atypical angina that is frequent in this patient population without the need for specialist referral [9].
-In spite of this, upper endoscopy is generally not required for the diagnosis of GERD, especially when symptoms are typical and responding to therapy [10].
-Latest guidelines then suggest the utility of a locally validated standardized questionnaire to reinforce clinical diagnosis of GERD [11] in which a linguistic validation study with regional Filipino translation is made available by Castillo-Carandang et al.[12].
+Furthermore, CKD coexists with many other comorbidities, particularly heart disease, and therefore requires polypharmacy in many instances.
+In these patients, identifying and controlling symptoms of GERD is important not only to ensure adherence to their oral maintenance medications but to differentiate it as well from atypical angina that is frequent in this patient population without the need for specialist referral.
+Fortunately, upper endoscopy is generally not required for the diagnosis of GERD, especially when symptoms are typical and respond to therapy.
+Latest guidelines then suggest the use of a locally validated standardized questionnaire (GERDQ) to reinforce clinical diagnosis of GERD in which a linguistic validation study with regional Filipino translation is made available by Castillo-Carandang et al.

-The gastro-esophageal reflux disease questionnaire (GERDQ) is a well-developed questionnaire derived from the DIAMOND study, which includes primary care patients with upper GI symptoms.
-Clinical diagnosis and questionnaire scores were compared with objective diagnostic tests for GERD such as endoscopy and 24-hour pH-monitoring, Symptom Association Probability, and Proton pump inhibitor test to develop a questionnaire with high diagnostic accuracy for GERD [13].
-Questions were derived from other validated questionnaires, which have symptom-based sensitivity and specificity of 65% and 71%, respectively, and the performance of the GERDQ is similar to the diagnosis of GERD when made by a gastroenterologist at 67% and 70%, respectively [14].
-A pooled analysis of cluster-randomized study concluded that primary management of GERD can actually be improved using GERDQ rather than standard treatment [15].
-In addition, this symptom-based approach is non-inferior to those diagnosed with endoscopy [16].
+GERDQ is a well-developed questionnaire derived from the DIAMOND study, which includes primary care patients with upper GI symptoms.
+Clinical diagnosis and questionnaire scores were compared with objective diagnostic tests for GERD such as endoscopy and 24hour pH-monitoring, Symptom Association Probability, and Proton pump inhibitor test to develop a questionnaire with high diagnostic accuracy for GERD.
+Questions were derived from other validated questionnaires and has a symptom-based sensitivity and specificity of 65% and 71%, respectively.
+The performance of the GERDQ is similar with the diagnosis of GERD when made by a gastroenterologist at a sensitivity and specificity of 67% and 70%, respectively.
+A pooled analysis of cluster-randomized studies concluded that the primary management of GERD can actually be improved using GERDQ rather than standard treatment.
+In addition, this symptom-based approach is non-inferior to those diagnosed with endoscopy.